gmail storagestorage cleanupgmail filters

 Filter 4: Target Video and Media Files

-The Command: filename:mp4 OR filename:mov OR filename:avi OR filename:wmv
+The command: filename:mp4 OR filename:mov OR filename:avi OR filename:wmv

 Extended search: filename:mp4 OR filename:mov OR filename:jpg OR filename:png larger:5M